michmattera/star-wars-quiz/README.md

 The main goal of the user is answering correctly at least half of the total of questions to win the quiz.

 The questions are divided in:
-- The side chosen : You have 15 differrent questions for each side(In the main page you can chose either the light side or the dark side).
+- The side chosen : You have 15 different questions for each side(In the main page you can chose either the light side or the dark side).
 - You have different numbers of questions depending on the difficulty level the user chose.

 This is a fun and interactive quiz created for the second of five Milestone projects required to complete the Diploma in Software development (eCommerce Applications) program at The Code Institute.